 Class cancellation is kept to a minimum.
-Unfortunately issues occasionally arise that force either the institution or the faculty member to cancel classes.
-If classes are cancelled by the institution due to extreme weather conditions or due to an extended power outage, efforts will be made to inform the media so public announcements will be made.
-If a faculty member cancels a class, a note should be posted on the door.
+Unfortunately, issues occasionally arise that force either the institution or the faculty member to cancel classes.
+If the institution, due to extreme weather conditions or due to an extended power outage cancels classes, efforts will be made to inform the media so public announcements will be made.
+If a faculty member postpones or cancels a class, a note will be posted on the door.
 The faculty member will work with the students to determine how the student learning outcomes for the course will be met.